rolph-recto/serde_datalog/README.md

 ## To Do
 - [ ] move booleans away from number table
-- [ ] generate arbitrary JSON for tests
 - [ ] more input data formats (YAML)
 - [ ] serdedl: allow multiple input files